Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My husband died recently leaving me with $22,700 worth of credit card debt.
 How can I negotiate with the creditors to bring down the balances so I can pay off the credit accounts?

 First off please accept my condolences on the passing of your husband.
-Now, if these cc bills were in his name only I would think you could negotiate your way completely out of the debt simply because your name is not on the card, etc. Try this first IF its his name only.
+Now, if these cc bills were in his name only I would think you could negotiate your way completely out of the debt simply because your name is not on the card, etc.

 Although it has been a while, I'm thinking this will still work.
 When my ex's mother passed away, I called each creditor, let them know she was deceased.
 Most if not all just required a copy of the death certificate.
 Mind you, most wanted an official copy, so it may be good to call all of them first, and determine how many copies you need, because there is usually a fee for copies of the certificate.
 However, the fees are much better than trying to pay off the debt.
 Good luck!